Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychPaidSupportAndServices.md

 ##### >[Psychtoolbox](Psychtoolbox)>[PsychDocumentation](PsychDocumentation)

+If you are using a Psychtoolbox variant and version that requires a paid
+software license key to function, e.g., on Microsoft Windows or Apple
+macOS, then a few minutes of basic support per year for basic questions
+may be included in the specific type of software license you bought.
+If,
+when, and how much support will be provided is usually at the discretion
+of the Psychtoolbox team.
+In any case, if you wanted to ask for this
+basic support, you'd have to present an authentication token by running
+this function, or by calling [PsychLicenseHandling](PsychLicenseHandling)('AuthenticationToken').

-If you require paid support regarding Psychtoolbox, or custom feature
+If you require additional paid support regarding Psychtoolbox, or custom feature
 development (or if you want to buy a Psychtoolbox themed coffee mug, bag or shirt)
 go to the following website which provides such services: